giacbrd/SmartPipeline/docs/usage.rst

         def pop(self):
             self._counter += 1
             # when 1000 items are reached we declare a stop,
-            # this will be still valid for all the next calls of pop()
+            # the stop will be still valid for all the next calls of pop()
             if self._counter > self._total:
                 self.stop()
                 return